 St Benedictus Abadij – Achel: Panimo perustettu 1998, vuosituotanto 4500hl, Abbaye Notre Dame de Scourmont – Chimay: 1863, 123000hl, Abbaye Notre Dame de Orval – Orval: 1931, 45000hl, Abbaye de Notre Dame de Saint Rèmy – Rochefort: 1595, 18000hl, Abbaye N.Dame de la Trappe du S.Coeur – Westmalle: 1836, 120000hl, Abbaye Notre Dame de St Sixte – Westvleteren: 1838, 4750hl, Abbaye N.Dame de Koningshoeven – La Trappe: 1884, 145000hl.

+Our wine bar offers perhaps the most charming meeting space in town for you and your guests!
 The upstairs wine bar you can enjoy a rich selection of wines wines.
 Wine bar, sensible pricing also allows the "finer" wines tasted in a restaurant environment.
 Dish, professional staff are here to take the beer and wine-tasting.

 Glass of good wine, champagne, or even the whole bottle between friend!
 Our offer includes also changing items.